yurt-page/docs/email.md

 > [!NOTE]
 > Project tasks https://github.com/orgs/yurt-page/projects/16

-EMail is a corner stone of Internet, and it's important to give users an ability to send and receive them.
+EMail is a cornerstone of Internet, and it's important to give users an ability to send and receive them.
 Emails are very important for privacy: if you read someone's email you know what they buy, what websites they visit, what happens in their life.
 If email hacked then you can reset passwords on all websites. **Unless you have a secure email you can't really be safe in internet.**
 <details>